effil/effil/README.md

 ```

 ## Garbage collector
-Effil provides custom garbage collector for `effil.table` and `effil.table`.
+Effil provides custom garbage collector for `effil.table` and `effil.channel`.
 It allows safe manage cyclic references for tables and channels in multiple threads.
 However it may cause extra memory usage. `effil.gc` provides a set of method configure effil garbage collector.
 But, usually you don't need to configure it.

 ### Garbage collection trigger
 Garbage collection may occur with new effil object creation (table or channel).